Flora Stone Mather Professor and Chair Department of Political Science

 Karen Beckwith is the Flora Stone Mather Professor and Chair of the Department of Political Science at Case Western Reserve University.
 She received her B.A. from the University of Kentucky (1972) and her M.A. and Ph.D. from Syracuse University (1977, 1982).
 Teaching primarily in the areas of political parties, political movements, and women, gender, and politics, she has special interests in the United States and West Europe, particularly Britain and Italy.

 In the spring term of 2014, Professor Beckwith was the Fulbright-Scotland Visiting Professor at the Institute for Advanced Studies in the Humanities at the University of Edinburgh, where she worked on her project What’s New?
 Institutional Transformation and Women’s Political Representation.
-During that time, she spoke at several British and European universities, and she concluded her Fulbright Professorship by interviewing Members of the Scottish Parliament about the forthcoming referendum on Scottish independence.
+During that time, she spoke at several British and European universities, and she concluded her Fulbright Professorship by interviewing Members of the Scottish Parliament about the 2014 referendum on Scottish independence.

 Professor Beckwith is Lead Editor, with Christina Wolbrecht (University of Notre Dame) and Lisa Baldez (Dartmouth College), of Cambridge Studies in Gender and Politics, a series of books published by Cambridge University Press.
 She was the founding editor, with Lisa Baldez (Dartmouth College), of Politics & Gender, the journal of the Women and Politics Research Section of the American Political Science Association.
 Author of numerous scholarly articles, she is the co-editor of Political Women and American Democracy (Cambridge University Press, 2008) and Women’s Movements Facing the Reconfigured State (Cambridge, 2003), and author of American Women and Political Participation (Greenwood Press, 1986).
+Professor Beckwith serves on the Editorial Boards of the Canadian Journal of Political Science/Revue canadienne de science politique; the European Journal of Politics and Gender, the journal of the European Conference on Politics and Gender; and Politics, Groups, and Identities, a journal of the Western Political Science Association.

 Professor Beckwith’s recent publications include: